johnmgreenwell/bmp280/README.md

-BMP280 Arduino Library
+# BMP280 Arduino Library
 ======================

-This library uses I2C communication with Arduino/ESP8266 and read the Temperature( degC) , Pressure (mBar) and Altitude (m).
+This library uses I2C communication to read the Temperature( degC) , Pressure (mBar) and Altitude (m).

+Modified by John Greenwell to adapt driver for custom HAL support, 2025.

+## Usage

+For this modified version, the following hardware abstraction layer (HAL) requirements must be satisfied:

+* A header file `hal.h` providing access to HAL classes and methods.
+* An `I2C` class within the `HAL` namespace with the following methods:
+  - Write one byte to the device, execute a repeated start, then read n bytes from the device: `writeRead(uint8_t device_address, uint8_t register, uint8_t * data_buffer, uint32_t length_in_bytes)`
+  - Read n bytes from the device:`read(uint8_t device_address, uint8_t * data_buffer, uint32_t length_in_bytes)`.

+Some further requirements may also be found.
+Typically, these will mirror the Arduino framework and should be added to `hal.h`.

-Pin Connection :
+## Pin Connection :
 ======

 BMP280-----Arduino